Introduction: The Basics of Fountain Making

 Step 6: Helpful Tools

-Soldering Iron: Alternatively and if you don't have onea these, you could always resort to heating an ol' screwdriver over the hob.
-Not the safest or cleanest way to pop a hole, but if you do, I'd recommend having a little block of something non-flammable nearby; to rest the screwdriver's handle on.
+Soldering Iron: Alternatively and if you don't have onea these, you could always heat an ol' screwdriver over the hob.
+Not the safest or cleanest way to pop a hole, but if you do, it's worth having a little block of something non-flammable nearby; to rest the screwdriver's handle on.
 Flick a little water on the blade, if it sizzles then it's hot enough.

 Wet 'n' dry: Great for sanding and polishing.
-Start with a rough grade, then gradually work your way to the finer grades to finish.
+Start with a rough grade, then gradually work your way to the finer grades.